olegelantsev/telemetry-collector/README.md

-# Unofficial OTel Processor in CPP because why not
+# Unofficial OTel telemetry collector in CPP because why not

 ```
 # prerequisite